dwave-examples/clustering/README.rst

 that consumers watch; clusters in this data could help identify a particular consumer demographic.

-As well, if we do have a couple of labelled data points in our data set, we could potentially label the entire cluster based on the few labelled data points it contains.
+As well, if we do have a few labelled data points in our data set, we could potentially label the entire cluster based on these.

 .. image:: readme_imgs/clustered_plot.png